Sandmarc Anamorphic Lens vs Moment Anamorphic Lens

 So, if Sandmarc’s lens flares are superior, then this has to be an easy answer, right?

 Wrong.
 Sandmarc sent the wrong phone case and that can’t be ignored.
+Learn more about the Sandmarc Pro Case, though, because it does improve usability of the lenses because it doesn’t take three minutes to screw in a lens.
 If the mounting system for a lens is so bad that it makes using the lens frustrating, then the lens is warranted, basically, useless.
 I’d love to edit this in the future and say that the Sandmarc phone case currently in my possession solves all these issues, but at this juncture that seems unlikely.

 As previously mentioned, the aspect ratio of the Sandmarc Anamorphic Lens is under question as well.
 Now, in an effort for transparency, I didn’t do all of Atti Bear’s testing because I was convinced right away (now I can’t unsee it actually).
 If you have the know-how and desire to fix the aspect ratio of all your smartphone anamorphic footage, then by all means go ahead.
 For me, it seems like a major pain.